 Fortune Telling with Playing Cards

 Kaitou Ace reveals Sailor V’s fortune using his trademark playing cards.
-This method of fortune telling, known as cartomancy, has been around for centuries, presumably started by the Gypsies (Romany).
-Originally, “Gypsy” was a derogatory shortened form of “Egyptian,” even though the Gypsy people are believed to have originated in the Indian subcontinent.
+This method of fortune telling, known as cartomancy, has been around for centuries, though it may have started as a game before divination got brought into it.

 Like the Tarot, card meanings are best expressed when arranged in a spread, or special shape.
 Examples of spread include a line of three, with the first card representing the past, the second the present, and the third the future.
-This is the simplest (easiest-to-do) spread but is also the vaguest.
+Although a three-card line is the simplest, easiest to do spread, it’s also the vaguest in terms of the clarity of the information it provides.
 More complex spreads, such as a Celtic Cross (used in Tarot) tend to give more information.
 The more cards used in a spread, the more detail can be given.

 Here are some of the meanings of cards (from Serena’s Guide to Fortune Telling With Playing Cards):